SeanKilleen/seankilleen.github.io/_posts/2025-01-12-farewell-specflow-gáspár-nagy-saves-the-day-with-reqnroll.md

 ---
 title: Farewell, SpecFlow.
 Gáspár Nagy Saves the Day with Reqnroll!
 comments: true
+tags:
+  - OSS
+  - SpecFlow
+  - .net
+  - dotnet
+  - testing
+  - community
 date: 2025-01-12 09:34 -0500
 ---
 This is a quick appreciation post.

 I became enamored with the idea of [gherkin-based](https://cucumber.io/docs/gherkin/reference) testing and writing human-readable examples that translated to code a long time ago.
 I think it was the excellent book on [Specification by Example](https://www.manning.com/books/specification-by-example) that first got me really thinking about it.

 One of the biggest successes in my career came from using this technique.
 We were running a retirement benefit system with a ton of complex calculations where the stakes were high.
-We had to make some major changes, and even though there were automated tests, those weren't understandable (understandably!) to the actuarials and business professionals who were responsible for the requirements.
+We had to make some major changes, and even though there were automated tests, those weren't understandable (understandably!) to the business professionals who were responsible for the requirements.
 They wanted 9 months to test the changes, because the stakes were that high.
 Instead, we were able to work toward a ubiquitous language for describing the actions that this calculation logic took.
 Once those were in place, we published the specs that we had applied, and invited the business folks to come up with as many exhaustive examples as they could.
 We were able to easily incorporate new examples.
 In the end, we made changes with a high degree of shared confidence and saved the entirety of that designated testing time.
+I was hooked.

 The de facto tool for accomplishing this in .NET for a long time was SpecFlow.
+It was easy to use, had great tooling, great docs, and a really helpful team.

 ## SpecFlow: A Tragic OSS tale